nuxeo-sandbox/nuxeo-templaterendering-utils/README.md

 > [!NOTE]
 > * In all the examples below, we just show the expression, not the whole MAILMERGE value as displayed in Word
-> * Also, we show the raw result, of course, without any formating (bold, different fonts, etc.)
+> * Also, we show the raw result, of course, without any formatting (bold, different fonts, etc.)

 #### Return concatenation of values, using conditions